 The Vedic Varna system is not an archaic social structure that has become meaningless now.
 Neither is this structure just a material principle of organizing society.
 Rather, the Varna system is the most scientific method of organizing society, and its structure is based on the different qualities and forms of Lord Viṣṇu.
 By imbibing this structure, the human society can be modeled after the spiritual society.
 But if we don’t understand the scientific theory underlying the six qualities, how the qualities are related to the others or lack the knowledge that the world is built from transcendent qualities, then we will keep trying atheistic, impersonal, and ultimately ignorant models that are widely prevalent today.

 The atheistic models appear sweet in the beginning as they are based on the idea that everyone is free, that there is no authority to judge our actions, and that we are the masters of creating our own reality.
 But very soon we find that everyone has their own version of the truth and good, everyone is using their free will in whatever way they want, and everybody insists on not being judged by the others.
 Such a society can only result in disorganization and the quest for truly heroic leaders.
 But, sometimes the merits of a system are understood only by suffering the demerits of the alternative.

 Society Needs Knowledge and Heroes

-By listening to the smṛti such as Śrimad Bhāgavatam we can find the real-world examples to be emulated.
-By listening to the śruti such as Bhagavad-Gita we can find the philosophical basis on which we can understand why these stories are worthy of emulation.
+By listening to the smṛti such as Śrimad Bhāgavatam we can find the real-world examples of the lives of heroes to be emulated.
+By listening to the śruti such as Bhagavad-Gita we can find the philosophical foundations on which we can understand why these stories are perfect and therefore worthy of emulation.
 The narrations of Śrimad Bhāgavatam are the stories of heroes, and the philosophy of Bhagavad-Gita is the true knowledge.